+\Cref{fig:dos}(c) and \cref{fig:dos}(d) shows the local density of states for SC/AFM bilayers with short-ranged and long-ranged triplets respectively.
+Both show a pronounced peak in the density of states at zero energy, similar to ferromagnetic systems with spin-triplet superconductivity~\cite{ali2017}.
+Close to the interface, the spectrum in \cref{fig:dos}(c) is more smeared out than the spectrum in \cref{fig:dos}(d), probably because the effective magnetic impurities act on the short-ranged spin-triplet correlations in a similar way as they do on the spin-singlet correlations.
+However, the biggest difference can be observed when going away from the interface.
+While the spectrum in \cref{fig:dos}(c) becomes flatter, as expected from the exponential decay of the superconducting correlations, the spectrum in \cref{fig:dos}(d) transforms in the opposite way.
+The zero-energy peak becomes sharper as the distance to the interface increases.

 \prlsection{Conclusion} We have theoretically studied diffusive SC/AFM bilayers with both compensated and uncompensated interfaces.
 We find a strong suppression of the critical temperature, consistent with experiments~\cite{wu2013,hubener2002,bell2003}.
 This suppression can be explained in terms of effective magnetic impurities.
 Non-magnetic impurities interact with conduction electrons in the AFM in a similar way as magnetic impurities in NMs.
-Thus, we predict that cleaner AFMs will suppress superconductivity to a smaller degree, giving rise to larger critical temperatures.
-The impurities in AFMs not only suppress spin-singlet superconductivity, and thereby $T_c$, but they also suppress spin-triplet correlations that are oriented parallel to the Néel vector.
-As a result, spin-singlet correlations and spin-triplet correlations with parallel orientation are short-ranged, decaying exponentially over a length-scale determined by the mean free path as well as the exchange energy between localized spins and conducting electrons.
-In contrast, spin-triplet correlations with orientation orthogonal to the Néel vector are long ranged.
+Thus, we predict that cleaner AFMs will suppress superconductivity to a smaller degree, giving rise to higher critical temperatures.
+The impurities in AFMs not only suppress spin-singlet superconductivity, and thereby $T_C$, but they also suppress spin-triplet correlations that are oriented parallel to the Néel vector.
+As a result, spin-singlet correlations and spin-triplet correlations with parallel orientation are short-ranged, decaying exponentially over a length scale determined by the mean free path and the exchange energy between localized spins and conducting electrons.
+In contrast, spin-triplet correlations with orientation orthogonal to the Néel vector are long-ranged.
 They can penetrate as far as in normal metals.
-Such long-range triplet can be induced by misaligned uncompensated interfaces, or by more complicated heterostructures.
+Such long-range triplets can be induced by misaligned uncompensated interfaces, or by more complicated heterostructures.